 Good news is the full cost of the premium for income protection insurance is deductible in your income tax return.

-4. Home office expenses
+4. Claim home office expenses (if applicable)

 As a sole trader, it is common to operate your business from your home.
 If you do this, you are entitled to claim a deduction for your home office expenses.
 Examples of expenses that you claim for running your business from home include, but are not limited to: